 Today I hope you’ll make the decision to join the community at Never North and start your path to freedom.

 Quinn Zeda started her design business straight out of college against all odds and advice.
 She’s been going strong for over 13 years and had some epic adventures along the way.
 She’s volunteered overseas, backpacked South America, road tripped America for a year, raced competitive motocross, and most recently took off to travel full time (29 countries and 4.5 years as of April 2015).
 This did not come easy or without hardship though.
-Quinn suffers from medical conditions that severely affect her day-to-day life and ability to work.
-She qualifies for disability but refuses to accept that fate.
 She believes we were all dealt a hand of cards in life, but it’s what you do with them that counts.

-In the first decade of her freelance career she worked for corporate clients, agencies, and small business owners, but felt her creative soul was dying from the shitty work.
+In the first decade of her freelance career she worked for corporate clients, agencies, and small business owners, but felt her creative soul was dying.
 She knew she had to unlock the potential inside her.
 So in 2010, she decided to press reset on her design business and fired all her clients, took everything she learned the first 10 years in business and started over from square one.

 She went from working with clients that drained her, to working with clients that inspired and motivated her.
 Her work went from being good to great.